RLAlab/rlalab.github.io/content/research/_index.md

         The lab is interested in engineering both, conventional (such as _S. cerevisiae_ and _E. coli_) and non-conventional organisms, including our widely used yeast _Y. lipolytica_.

+        For further reading see some or our last articles and reviews:

+        - Our review on microbial food

+        - One of our latest review on Yarrowia and why it is one of our favourite hosts:

+        - Unlocking C1 utilisation with metabolic engineering - a review

   - block: markdown
     content:
       title: |